 is an inconspicuous plant, with slender, reddish stems and narrow, well-separated leaves.
 Stems may stay close to the ground, but are usually angled upwards, reaching heights of 1 to 2 feet.
 They branch sparingly at regular intervals, the branches held at wide angles.
 Leaves are narrow, produced in opposite pairs and attached by short stalks.
 At the base are a pair of small, linear stipules.
 Leaf tips are rounded, the edges entire.

 One flower-like structure, a cyathium, is produced at the tip of the branches and at the leaf nodes; this has a small, green, bell-shaped involucre, less than 0.1 inches across, to which are attached between 1 and 4 yellowish glands, each with a narrower white margin.
 At the center are one pistillate flower and up to 55 smaller staminate flowers, usually arranged in five distinct clusters.
-When fertilized, the pistillate flower lengthens and the ovary expands to form a pendant yellow-green, lobed fruit.
+When fertilized, the pistillate flower lengthens and the ovary expands to form a pendent yellow-green, lobed fruit.